seydx/node-pty-prebuilt-multiarch/README.md

 This flows takes the branch selected from the workflow start drop down, and creates a GitHub and NPM Release containing the prebuild artifacts.
 The version of the Release comes from the package.json, and in the case of a BETA release automatically appends the beta release version.
 During processing it leverages a branch called `release-candidate` as a holding area for prebuilds.

 When running the job, most times a couple of the instances of the sub step `Commit & Push Changes` within `Prebuild NPM and GitHub Release artifacts` fails.
 When this occurs just re-run.
 This is due to concurency issues between the steps and github.
+A typicall run has 3-4 steps fail.

 1. Create branch `release-candidate` if not existing ( The script deletes it before starting and will fail if it isn't present ).
 2. Start MacOS ARM 64 local runner